1.1 Scope

 - Multi-service chilled beams (MSCBs) combine chilled beams with additional building services such as lighting, controls & control sensors, sprinklers, cables or public-address speakers.

-The Energy Technology List (ETL) scheme aims to encourage the purchase of active chilled beams which are energy efficient due to their use of relatively high chilled water temperatures and the use of outdoor ventilation air, resulting in increased efficiency of chiller operation and the opportunity to maximise free-cooling.
+The Energy Technology List (ETL) scheme aims to encourage the purchase of active chilled beams which are energy efficient due to their use of relatively high chilled water temperatures and the use of relatively small volumes of outdoor ventilation air, resulting in increased efficiency of chiller operation, reduced fan power requirements compared to an all air system and the opportunity to maximise free-cooling.

 To be eligible for inclusion on the ETL, products shall meet the requirements as set out below.